commoncurriculum/atom-ember-syntax/README.md

 ### TODO:
+- [] Check if JSX has html patterns for use
+- [x] Move htmlbars core to separate file
 - [] Add real `increaseIndentPattern` && `decreaseIndentPattern` regexes in settings
-- [] Create a specific parsing rule for inline hbs instead of using quasi-js
+- [x] Create a specific parsing rule for inline hbs instead of using quasi-js
 - [x] Migrate html and htmlbars patterns to repo